-AC approval pursuant to these Design Guidelines does not approve or guarantee engineering or design compliance with law, governmental ordinances, or regulations and does not reflect any representation by the AC, its members, the Board, the District, or the Declarant to assume any liability or responsibility for an applicant's engineering design compliance with any applicable laws, governmental ordinances, regulations, or any other matter relating thereto, other than these Design Guidelines.
-Applicants are encouraged to contact the Colorado Springs Planning Department and the PPRBD for information regarding applicable governmental requirements, regulations, and permit matters.
-Neither the AC, its members, the Board, the District, the Declarant, nor any of their successors, assigns, agents, employees, or officers, shall be liable to any Owner or other person for any damage, loss, or prejudice suffered or claimed on account of:
+AC approval pursuant to these Design Guidelines does not approve or guarantee engineering or design or compliance with law and applicable governmental, governmental ordinances, or regulations (such as zoning or building ordinances), and does not reflect any representation by the AC, its members, the Board, the Association District, or the Declarant to assume any liability or responsibility for an applicant's engineering design compliance with any applicable laws, governmental ordinances, or regulations, or any other matter relating thereto, other than these Design Guidelines.
+All applicants are encouraged to contact the Colorado Springs Planning Department and the PPRBD for information regarding applicable government-al requirements, regulations, and permit matters.
+Neither the AC, its members, the Board, the Association District, the Declarant, nor any of their successors, assigns, agents, employees employees, or officers, shall be liable to any Owner or other person for any damage, loss, or prejudice suffered or claimed on account of: